 Robert is Team Rector in the South West Ipswich Ministry Team, serving three parishes.
 He is Chair of Governors at Langer Academy in Felixstowe, Tudor C of E Academy in Sudbury and a governor at Chantry Academy in Ipswich.
 Robert has also been involved with supporting RE and the delivering of personal, social and health education in a variety of schools.
 Robert worked with the lay chaplain to establish a permanent presence in Felixstowe Academy.

 Prior to his ordination in 2005 Robert worked as a civil servant with an executive agency of the Department for Work and Pensions and prior to this with the Anglican Church in Jerusalem.

-I have long experience in education.
-I trained as a teacher in the early 1960s at the Froebel Institute Roehampton and the University of London.
+The Board of MAT Directors is chaired by Caroline Robinson who has many years experience in education.
+She trained as a teacher in the early 1960s at the Froebel Institute Roehampton and the University of London.

-In the 1990s I completed a Masters Degree in Educational Studies at the University of Surrey.
-During this period I was also awarded a Fellowship of the RSA.
+In the 1990s Caroline completed a Masters Degree in Educational Studies at the University of Surrey and during this period she was also awarded a Fellowship of the RSA.

 Professional experience has been primarily in the London Boroughs of Merton, Croydon, Camden and Greenwich.

-My experience includes teaching from Nursery to Further Education.
-I have extensive experience as a Headteacher having been the Headteacher of two primary schools.
-I trained as an Ofsted Inspector in 1996 and subsequently became a Local Authority School Inspector in 1998.
-I joined Suffolk County Council as a General Adviser in January 2003.
+Caroline's experience includes teaching from Nursery to Further Education, with Headships of two primary schools.
+She trained as an Ofsted Inspector in 1996 and subsequently became a Local Authority School Inspector in 1998.
+She joined Suffolk County Council as a General Adviser in January 2003.

-Since retiring I have taken an interest in school governance and have been a Governor in a number of Suffolk Schools.
+Since retiring Caroline has taken an interest in school governance and has been a Governor in a number of Suffolk Schools.
 Most recently Chair of Governors at Crawford’s CEVC Primary School in Haughley and Trinity CEVA Primary School in Combs Stowmarket.